 He began No Wider I-64, a group fighting Kentucky Transportation Cabinet’s plan to widen I-64 through Cherokee Park and surrounding neighborhoods.
 That effort resulted in Kentucky Transportation Cabinet’s public but false denial of the plan and ultimately, in Cochran Hill getting federal protection.
 As Executive Director of CART he established a Location Efficient Mortgage program with local banks, Transit Authority of River City (TARC), and Metropolitan Housing Coalition and was successful in forcing a public transit option into the Ohio River Bridges Project (ORBP).
 Those who orchestrated ORBP designed a flawed public transit system, guaranteed to fail as an option.

-He orchestrated ten community leaders to bicycle to work the two weeks prior to Bike to Work Day years before the city picked up the Bike to Work banner.
+He coordinated ten community leaders to bicycle to work the two weeks prior to Bike to Work Day years before the city picked up the Bike to Work banner.
 He pioneered bike valet services at Forecastle and other events.
 He started a bike courier service in 2003 to teach drivers how to relate to cyclists on urban streets.
-He helped develop and pilot UofL’s Earn-a-Bike program.
+He helped develop UofL’s Earn-a-Bike program.

 He led the community based Lower Frankfort Avenue Initiative resulting in: